deltaquebec/sentiment_paradise_lost/README.md

 ## TextBLOB

 We see from the results below that the Subjectivity score is not only significnaly higher than the polarity score, but is also much more consistent.
-Interestingly, TextBLOB extrema points tend to correlate with intersection points described above in the VADER analysis, in which local minima of polarity scores in TextBLOB correlate with increasing negative scores and decreasing positivy scores in VADER, and vise versa.
+Interestingly, TextBLOB extrema points tend to correlate with intersection points described above in the VADER analysis, in which minima of polarity scores in TextBLOB correlate with increasing negative scores and decreasing positivy scores in VADER, and vise versa.
 The consistency and high scores for the Subjectivity metric indicate a more personal narrative rather than an objective account.

 | | | **polarity** | | **subjectivity** |
 |:--------|:--------|:--------|:--------|:--------|